DevByAli/Game-Hub/README.md

 # React + TypeScript + Vite

+Show the games and their details.
+Use the chakra UI as the frontend library.
+Use react query for caching game data.
+Filter games based on platform, genre, and much more.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: